minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

    :optional:

    File path to the JSON-formatted :ref:`policy <minio-policy>` to use for the account.
-   This policy can only further limit those privileges associated with the authenticated AD/LDAP user.
+   This policy _cannot_ grant additional privileges beyond the privileges associated with the authenticated AD/LDAP user.

    Omit to use the AD/LDAP user policies.